South Africa - The Big 5 Wildlife Reserve

-Food: three meals a day are provided.
-Breakfast is on a serve yourself basis including cereals, toast, tea and coffee.
-Lunch and dinner are full meals prepared by one of the cooks.
+Food: Three meals a day are provided.
+Breakfast is self-serve and includes cereals, toast, coffee, and tea.
+Lunch and dinner are full meals and are prepared by the on-site cooks.

 There are many additional travel excursions for your free time that you may arrange once on site.
 These include the following:

 - Swimming with dolphins in Mozambique